mit-rss/intro_to_ros/README.md

 Additionally, useful ROS cheatcheets can be found [here](https://kapeli.com/cheat_sheets/ROS.docset/Contents/Resources/Documents/index) and [here](https://github.com/ros/cheatsheet/releases/download/0.0.1/ROScheatsheet_catkin.pdf).

-**Note:** We are using ROS Melodic for this class and catkin.
-Some links may have instructions for different ROS distribuitions / build systems; make sure to select the correct one.
+**Note:** We are using ROS Melodic and catkin for this class.
+Some links may have instructions for different ROS distribuitions / or build systems; make sure to select the correct one.

 1. [Catkin](http://wiki.ros.org/catkin/conceptual_overview)
 2. Catkin Workspace